CouchCMS/Documentation/src/contents/concepts/cloaked-links.md

 ">Test Link</a>
 ```

-In the snippet above, only authenticated users with access level equal to or higher than 4 will be able to download the image file.<br/>
+In the snippet above, only authenticated users with access level equal to or higher than 4 will be able to download the image file.
-If unauthenticated users try to access this link, they'll get a blank screen.<br/>
+If unauthenticated users try to access this link, they'll get a blank screen.
 To prompt them to login to download the file, set the *prompt\_login* parameter to '1' -

 ```